 Configure the authentication settings

-The Authentication settings allow you to configure the authentication methods used to access Web Help Desk.
+Use Authentication settings to configure the authentication methods used to access Web Help Desk.

 If you plan to install FIPS 140-2 compliant cryptography in your deployment, use the Password Security Migration Tool to encrypt all client and tech account passwords to FIPS 140-2 cryptography prior to activation.
 The migration tool invalidates all stored client and tech passwords that use a weaker cryptography standard.